NBN Speed Test

-Things that could affect your speed test
+Things that can affect your speed test

-A few things can affect NBN speed at your place:
+A few things can affect NBN speed:

-- WiFi - connecting to your Optus modem with an Ethernet cable rather than WiFi is the most effective way to take advantage of NBN speed
+- WiFi - connecting to your Optus modem with an Ethernet cable rather than WiFi, is the most effective way to take advantage of nbn speed.

-The technology behind NBN internet speed
+The technology behind nbn connection speed

-NBN Fibre (including NBN Fibre to the Premise/FTTP, NBN Fibre to the Basement/FTTB and NBN Fibre to the Node/FTTN) and NBN Fixed Wireless are the two main types of NBN connections.
+nbn Fibre (including nbn Fibre to the Premise/FTTP, nbn Fibre to the Basement/FTTB and nbn Fibre to the Node/FTTN) and nbn Fixed Wireless are the two main types of nbn connections.

 Want to talk NBN?